bxlab/metaWRAP/installation/database_installation.md

 kraken-build --standard --threads 24 --db MY_KRAKEN_DATABASE
 kraken-build --db MY_KRAKEN_DATABASE --clean
 ```
-Do not forget to set the KRAKEN_DB variable in the contig-metawrap file!
+Do not forget to set the KRAKEN_DB variable in the config-metawrap file!
 Run `which config-metawrap` to find it.
 ``` bash
 KRAKEN_DB=/path/to/my/database/MY_KRAKEN_DATABASE
 ```